IN PICTURES: Take a look through the Times archive

-Take a look back at the good old days with our selection of photographs from the paper’s archive.
+Take a look back at the good old days with a few photographs from the paper’s archive.

 If you have any old photographs that you would like to share with our readers, we would love to hear from you.